maierfelix/nvk-examples/README.md

 Some examples use libraries such as [gl-matrix](http://glmatrix.net/) or the WebAssembly port of [tinyobjloader](https://github.com/maierfelix/tolw)

+To compile shaders at runtime, [nvk-essentials](https://github.com/maierfelix/nvk-essentials) is used

 ## Building:
 1. Clone this repository
 2. Run `npm install`